RyanMullins/Tutorial-LeafletMongoDB/README.md

 ## Step 2: Routing Requests

 Presently, the web service won't do a whole lot as it doesn't yet know what to do with requests from the web browser.
-We can change that by adding a function to Server.js:
+We can change that by adding a function to _server.js_ to handle such requests.

+Find the comment in _server.js_ that says "Routing and Handling."
+Just below it, add the following code:

 <!-- Server.js | Implementing the Router function -->